Nevada Public Sector Cybersecurity Summit 2026 Banner

 Opening Remarks

-Timothy Galluzi, State Chief Information Officer, Office of the Chief Information Officer, Office of the Governor, State of Nevada
+Timothy D. Galluzi, State Chief Information Officer, Governor’s Technology Office, State of Nevada

 9:15 am Pacific